These Terms and Conditions apply to you when you sign up to the programme.

 To help ensure these functions are used appropriately, we have taken a number of steps:

-- We provide clear Community Rules (see attached) which are signposted throughout the platform to ensure that young people understand the behaviour we expect.
+- We provide clear Community Rules which are signposted throughout the platform to ensure that young people understand the behaviour we expect.

 - On the platform, there are clear and easy-to-use reporting features available on all social functions.
 Reports will be received by Childnet and we will endeavour to respond to reports within 48 hours.
 We provide clear signposting for young people to make reports if they need to.

 - Childnet will play an active role in monitoring and moderating the Community page.
-We cannot promise that we will be able to remove all content and we will rely on the community to report concerns to us.
+We cannot promise that we will be able to remove all content that breaks the Community Rules and we will rely on the community to report concerns to us.

 - Teachers/educators have access to the Team Activity page and have responsibility for monitoring and moderating content there.